okenna10/FPGA_exponential_function/README.md

 In this case, each subcomponent is instantiated only once.
 An FSM controls the flow of data through the system.
 ![image](https://github.com/okenna10/hwa0/assets/101345398/2be054b1-7de0-4854-911e-5dfac4888ba8)

+## Note
+This code was written as part of an assignment at Cornell Tech and base code was provided by professor Dr Mohamed Abdelfattah